 I have produced a variety of webpages and websites on audio-related topics.
-Some are on my personal website, other - more technical - ones are on my University website.
+This Audio Miscellany site concentrates on home audio.
+Other - more technical - ones are on my University website.
 The following is a set of brief descriptions of these pages/sites with links you can follow if interested.

 - Scots Guide to Electronics.
-This is the main website I have produced, and has a large number of pages on all sorts of areas of electronics.
+This has a large number of pages on all sorts of areas of electronics.

 - Audio and Analog.
 This is a section devoted to the areas of electronics and physics relevant to analog audio.
 Topics covered include the properties of cables and an analysis of ‘skin effect’.
 The pages also consider things like ‘bi-wiring’ between amplifiers and loudspeakers and the effects of clipping on loudspeakers.